Win prizes in 'United for a High Five' competition

-“I’m delighted to support this brilliant initiative by Manchester United Foundation, especially as it is centred around my number five!
+Harry said: “I’m delighted to support this brilliant initiative by Manchester United Foundation, especially as it is centred around my number five!
 The Foundation has done fantastic work so far during the pandemic and with the help of the fans we can continue to make a difference to those who need it most.
 Please donate what you can, and I look forward to seeing one of you online!”

 The raffle follows the Foundation’s recent commitment to the local community and beyond throughout the Covid-19 pandemic.
 Over the past few weeks the Foundation has worked with the club to provide meals for the NHS, donate money and activity packs to partner schools to support their pupils and families, and team up with worldwide Manchester United Supporters’ Club to support local youth charities in their own Covid campaigns.

 The Foundation is now asking for the public’s support to continue its response to the pandemic, and in return is offering money-can’t-buy prizes, donated by Manchester United players, legends and partners, over a five-day raffle to commence on Monday 1 June.